Summary

 1. José Canseco/Pitching

-This, to me, is one of the quirkiest moments in baseball history.
+This to me is one of the quirkiest moments in baseball history.
 I mean, José Canseco was one of baseball’s most well-built players, hitting a number of home runs throughout his career.
 Seeing him pitch is a delight for fans who enjoy weird moments in sports.
 On May 29, 1993, Canseco made his infamous trip to the mound for the Texas Rangers, fulfilling his lifelong dream of pitching in the Major Leagues.
 Unfortunately, his performance went up in smoke at Fenway Park as the Rangers lost 15-1 to the Red Sox.
 Canseco pitched one inning, giving up two hits, three earned runs, and walking three batters, resulting in an ERA of 27.00.
 To top it off, he injured his arm and had to undergo Tommy John surgery, which ended his season.

 2. Dale Murphy/Catcher